jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: Get UpdraftClone supported WordPress versions during authentication
 * TWEAK: Added the ability to use backups stored in remote storage for UpdraftClone
 * TWEAK: Small PHP 7.4 deprecation tweaks in the Google and legacy AWS SDKs
+* FIX: Prevent trying to download files that have no remote storage and don't exist locally

 = 1.16.19 - 04/Oct/2019 =